The

 ceiling at the highest point.
 Constructed in 2002, it is large

-enough to house a large rare plant collection that truly grows just like
+enough to house a large rare plant collection that grows just like

-controlled temperature never lower than 55 degrees F, daily automatic
+controlled temperature never lower than 12.75 C (55 degrees F), and automatic

-overhead watering, and many species that have either reached or are
+Philodendron, Anthurium, fern and other exotic plants that have either reached or are

 approaching their natural adult rain forest size!